-- 6.1 The School recognises that there are times throughout the year when our ability to identify and respond to a breach swiftly and robustly may be impeded because the school is closed and has limited staff availability during school holidays.
+- 6.1 The School recognises that there are times throughout the year when our ability to identify and respond to a breach swiftly and robustly may be impeded because the school is closed and have limited staff available during school holidays.
 A breach may still occur during these periods and we will implement the following steps to mitigate any risk caused if a breach happens during the school holidays: - 6.1.1 The DPO's email address will be made available to staff and will be available on our website and in our privacy notices so that a member of staff can be contacted should an incident occur.
-This email address will be monitored regularly by the assigned member of staff. - 6.1.2 The DPO will have the contact details for the Headteacher, our IT support, our legal advisors and our insurers so that action can be taken without delay should a breach occur. - 6.1.3 The DPO should follow the steps set out above as best as he / she can in the circumstances.
+This email address will be monitored regularly by the assigned member of staff. - 6.1.2 The DPO will have the contact details for the Headteacher, our IT support, legal advisors and insurers so that action can be taken without delay should a breach occur.
+Where possible, further details should be included about how emergency IT support can be drafted in if required, for example, by the DPO having an emergency contact number for the Head of IT or by having the number for the organisation's external IT support. - 6.1.3 The DPO should follow the steps set out above as best as they can in the circumstances.
 In particular, this should include reporting notifiable breaches to the ICO within 72 hours and, if required, the affected individuals.
 The report to the ICO should state that the school is closed and has limited staff available due to the school holidays and, depending on the circumstances, advice should be sought from the ICO on the steps the School should take to mitigate any risks.